ChenXiao61/Img_augmentor/README.md

 |-----------------------------------------------------------------------------------------------------------------------------------|---|-------------------------------------------------------------------------------------------------------------------------|
 | ![eight_hand_drawn_border](https://cloud.githubusercontent.com/assets/16042756/23697279/79850d52-03e7-11e7-9445-475316b702a3.png) | → | ![eights_border](https://cloud.githubusercontent.com/assets/16042756/23697283/802698a6-03e7-11e7-94b7-f0b61977ef33.gif) |

-The input image has a 1 pixel black border to emphasise that you are getting rotation-like distortions without changing the size or aspect ratio of the original image.
+The input image has a 1 pixel black border to emphasise that you are getting distortions without changing the size or aspect ratio of the original image, and without any black/transparent padding around the newly generated images.

 The functionality can be more clearly seen here: